ebuchman/blog/content/posts/bitcoin.md

 - [Introduction](#introduction) - Tesla vs. Bitcoin
 - [Green Tech](#green-tech) - The Problem with Tesla
 - [Orange Money](#orange-money) - The Promise of Bitcoin
-- [Monetary Institutions](#monetary-institutions) - Money, Society, and Sustainability
+- [The Root of All Evil](#the-root-of-all-evil) - Monetary Institutions and Politcal Economy
 - [In Proof We Trust](#in-proof-we-trust) - Proof of Work and International Trust
 - [Mind the Miners](#mind-the-miners) - Mining Is Not As Bad As You Think